DigiThinkIT/AwesomeCartJS/README.md

   "name": "Product Name",
   "description": "Product Description",
   "price": 100,
-  "tags": ["tag1", "tag2", "etc..."]
+  "tags": ["tag1", "tag2", "etc..."],
+  "details": {}
 }
 ```

 ### adapters

-If you don't provide an adapter instance during the creation of awc a DemoStoreAdapter instance will be created and assigned to your cart instance.
+If you don't provide an adapter instance during the creation of awcjs a DemoStoreAdapter instance will be created and assigned to your cart instance.

-TODO: list available adapters
+Currently only AWC for ErpNext adapter exists.
+The Adapter API is quite small and easy
+to extend, so new carts or existing backends should be relatively easy to hook up.

+TODO: Explain the adapter API concepts

 ## API